Stefanie-A/30-days-devops-challenge/weather-dashboard/README.md

-## WEATHER DATA COLLECTION SYSTEM USING OpenWeather API And AWS S3.
+## DAY 1: WEATHER DATA COLLECTION SYSTEM USING OpenWeather API And AWS S3.

 ### Overview
 The Weather Data Collection System is a project designed to fetches and store weather data from OpenWeather API.
 The data is retrieved for specified locations and stored in an AWS S3 bucket.